zbunde/text-centering/README.md

 To work on this from scratch, you can:

 1. Add an upstream remote that points to the original repo `git remote add upstream git@github.com:gSchool/text-centering.git`
-1. Fetch the latest from the upstream remote using `git fecth upstream`
+1. Fetch the latest from the upstream remote using `git fetch upstream`
 1. Create a new branch from the master branch of the upstream remote `git checkout -b v2 upstream/master`
 1. Implement specs and code
 1. Push using `git push -u origin v2`